raspihats/raspihats.com/_products/i2c-hats/dq10rly.md

  2. COMx – Common
 where x is the channel index, range is [0..9]

-For details about wiring diagrams check the Relay Outputs in the [Application Wiring post][application-wiring]
+For details about wiring diagrams check the Relay Outputs in the [Application wiring][application-wiring] post.

 [application-wiring]: {{site.baseurl}}/i2c-hat/2016/02/21/application-wiring.html